RawBData/Checkoff/README.md

 ***

-Checkoff is a minimal viable product a to-list website, very much like "Remember The Milk".
-It has all of the normal CRUD cycle on the backend with RESTful API's as the endpoints for data management.
+Checkoff is a minimal viable product to-list website, very much like "Remember The Milk".
+It has all of the normal CRUD cycles on the backend with RESTful API's as the endpoints for data management.
 On the front end, React and Redux are used to create a seemless interface that is intuituve and reactive.

 The main engineering challenges faced were

- addressing engineering challenges with real time gaming.
-These are challenges can be broken down in three categories

 - Database Management: Using Rails and Active Record to effecively strore data using assocations and tables.
 This design allows for large scaling while at the same does not compromise connection quality.